MIRI Bright Source Limits

 The performance of MIRI has been measured directly at both the component and system level using the fully assembled MIRI flight model in a flight-like radiative environment with a well characterized radiometric source (Glasse et al. 2015).
 Results of these JWST throughput measurements have been integrated into a sensitivity model, which includes the following components: (1) background, (2) photon conversion efficiency (PCD), (3) encircled energy, and (4) detector performance (Pontoppidan 2016).

-Tables 1 and 2, and Figure 1 show bright source limits assuming a five group integration.
+Tables 1 and 2, and Figure 1 show bright source limits for point sources assuming a five group integration.
 The values shown represent the fluxes at which the detector reaches 70% of the pixels' full-well capacity, which is the saturation limit in the ETC.

 The values in the table and plots below were obtained from ETC 1.2.

 Table 1.MIRI imager bright source limits (for Ngroups = 5)